WebAssembly/wasi-crypto/witx/witx-0.10/wasi_ephemeral_crypto.md

 This function has no output.

-> Check that the given signature is verifies for the data collected up to that point point.
+> Check that the given signature verifies for the data collected up to that point.
 >
 > The state is not closed and can absorb more data to allow for incremental verification.
 >